Wreaths Across America

 With so many helping make Wreaths Across America a reality in Campbell County, it was a most successful day.

 LAFOLLETTE, TN (WLAF)- Wreaths Across America Day was observed Saturday, and it was the first time this special day was observed in Campbell County.
-“I learned about this touching ceremony when meeting with my DAR group, Daughters of the American Revolution, and decided we ought to take part here,” said Captain Vivian Loudy, U.S. Army Nurse retired.
+“I learned about this touching ceremony when meeting with my DAR group, Daughters of the American Revolution, and decided we ought to take part here,” said Captain Vivian Loudy, U.S. Army Nurse.

 The purpose of Wreaths Across America is to make sure our veterans are not forgotten, according to the captain.
 “When we place a wreath on a veterans grave, we say their name and salute,” said Loudy.
 This first observation in Campbell County was in conjunction with Vietnam Veterans of America Chapter 1148.